tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * This function only prints the trade decision, but an API call can be used here to place a real order.

-Run the complete trading script in the terminal to show that the data being fetched until there is enough data collected to generate signals and execute the trading strategy.
+Run the complete trading script in the terminal to show that the data is being fetched until there is enough data collected to generate signals and execute the trading strategy.

 ```shell
 python jarvis.py